 factors may contribute to this perception:

-The key difference between a paid lawyer and a public defender is that the former is hired by the defendant, while the latter is appointed by the court to represent indigent defendants who cannot afford to hire their own attorney.
+A paid lawyer, also referred to as an attorney is someone hired by an individual or a company to provide representation in criminal matters.
+The main distinction between a paid lawyer and a public defender lies in how they’re engaged – the former is hired by the defendant directly while the latter is assigned by the court to represent defendants who cannot afford their legal counsel.

 What a Paid Lawyer Does